slavadubrov/rag-evals-demo/docs/metrics/llm-as-judge.md

 Two scorers:

-- **G-Eval** — pointwise rubric scoring.
+- **G-Eval.** Pointwise rubric scoring.
 The judge produces an integer 1–5 against a natural-language criterion ("faithfulness", "completeness", "concision").
-- **Pairwise** — the judge picks the better answer (A vs B).
+- **Pairwise.** The judge picks the better answer (A vs B).
 Bypasses absolute-score calibration.
 Roughly 80% human-judge agreement at the GPT-4-class tier under MT-Bench conditions.

 ## Why it matters

 Holistic answer quality is hard to capture in a single number, and traditional NLP metrics (BLEU, ROUGE) correlate poorly with human judgement on open-ended generations.
-An LLM judge does much better — but it inherits its base model's biases.
+An LLM judge does much better, but it inherits its base model's biases.
 The article calls out three.

 ## Bias 1: position